ndziuba/EnterpriseAI-Project/README.md

 Yatai then builds the Image and after this process finishes successfully it does a rolling release, exchanging the current staging model.
 This can either be run manually or in our case automated with a Cronjob.

+To use the scripts the server has to have python3, jq, pip, bentoml and minio.
+And the user has to login into yatai with <code>bentoml cloud login</code>.

+      apt install python3 jq pip
+      pip install minio bentoml python-dotenv pathlib

 ## Next.js React App

 As frontend for our Model, we use a React App built on the Next.js framework.
 It utilizes Leaflet to show an OpenStreetMap to pick the Latitude and Longitude on click.